hacl-star/hacl-star/README.md

 # A High-Assurance Cryptographic Library

-This repository contains verified code for a library of modern cryptographic algorithms, including Curve25519, Ed25519, AES-GCM, Chacha20, Poly1305, SHA-2, SHA-3, HMAC, and HKDF.
+Thi repository contains verified code for a library of modern cryptographic algorithms, including Curve25519, Ed25519, AES-GCM, Chacha20, Poly1305, SHA-2, SHA-3, HMAC, and HKDF.
 This set of algorithms is enough to support the full NaCl API and several TLS 1.3 ciphersuites.